A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - **Loot:**
     - 100sp reward from Aldern for rescuing him in the raid regardless of whether they accompany him on the boar hunt

-### Trouble at the Rusty Dragon (20-40xp, RP encounter)
+### Trouble at the Rusty Dragon (30-40xp, RP encounter)

-  - Conditional XP, 20xp for getting rid of Lonjiku, 40xp for doing so Peacefully.
+  - Conditional XP, 30xp for helping getting rid of Lonjiku, 40xp for doing so peacefully.

 ### Monster in the closet (40xp, trivial threat)